SELECTs and Other Queries

 range

-column indicates which index is used.
+key column indicates which index is used.

-contains the longest key part that was used.
+The key_len contains the longest key part that was used.

-column will be NULL
+The ref column will be NULL for this type.

-can be used for when an key column is compared to a
+range can be used for when an key column is compared to a

 SELECT * FROM range_table WHERE key_column = 10; SELECT * FROM range_table WHERE key_column BETWEEN 10 and 20; SELECT * FROM range_table WHERE key_column IN (10,20,30); SELECT * FROM range_table WHERE key_part1= 10 and key_part2 IN (10,20,30);